dashingsoft/pyarmor/docs/man.rst

---cross-protection <0,1>        Disable or enable to insert cross protection code into entry script --runtime-path RPATH            Set the path of runtime files in target machine --plugin NAME                   Insert extra code to entry script, it could be used multiple times --package-runtime <0,1,2,3>     Where to save runtime files, and how to make bootstrap code --enable-suffix <0,1>           Generate the runtime package with unique name
+--cross-protection <0,1>        Disable or enable to insert cross protection code into entry script --runtime-path RPATH            Set the path of runtime files in target machine --plugin NAME                   Insert extra code to entry script, it could be used multiple times --runtime <0,1,2,3>             How to save runtime files --bootstrap <0,1,2,3>           How to insert bootstrap code to entry script

 **DESCRIPTION**